 Dean has been working as a Licensed Clinical Social Worker (LCSW) at Duke Medical Center for 23 years.
 She enjoys working with the patient and family to determine the problem and work towards a solution during their medical journey.
 She has received awards, certificates, and honors as a LCSW and her involvement in the Triangle community.
 Dean graduated with a Bachelor of Arts from North Carolina Central University.
 She received a Masters of Social Work from UNC-Chapel Hill.

 She is married to Rev. Keith Johnson and has one son, Patrick.
 Dean and her family reside in Cary, North Carolina.
 Dean lives her life through her favorite Bible scripture since she was a child: Psalms 23.

 It came in handy when receiving her Breast Cancer diagnosis.

-Coleen Crespo-Elliott was born in Cleveland, Ohio, and raised in Fayetteville, NC, the oldest of seven children of a military family.
-She resides in Durham, N.C. and married to Frederick D. Elliott.
-She has one son, Iverson D. Trollinger, III, who attends Winston Salem State University.
+Coleen Crespo was born in Cleveland, Ohio, and raised in Fayetteville, NC, the oldest of seven children of a military family.
+She resides in Durham, N.C. and has one son, Iverson D. Trollinger, III, who attends Winston Salem State University.